Zokrates/ZoKrates/zokrates_book/src/toolbox/trusted_setup.md

 ## Initializing a phase 2 ceremony

-As a next step we initialize a phase 2 ceremony by running the following command:
+We then initialize a phase 2 ceremony with the following command:

 ```
 $ {{#include ../../../zokrates_cli/examples/book/mpc_tutorial/test.sh:15}}